 This Annual Report on Form 10-K (the "Annual Report") contains "forward-looking statements" that involve risks and uncertainties.
 Our actual results could differ materially from those discussed in the forward-looking statements.
 The statements contained in this report that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the "Securities Act", and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-Forward-looking statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "can," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "seek," "should," "strategy," "target," "will," "would" and similar expressions or variations intended to identify forward-looking statements.
-These statements are based on the beliefs and assumptions of our management based on information currently available to management.
+Forward-looking statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "can," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "seek," "should," "strategy," "target," "will," "would" and similar expressions or variations intended to identify forward-looking statements are based on the beliefs and assumptions of our management based on information currently available to management.
 Such forward-looking statements are subject to risks, uncertainties and other important factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those identified below and those discussed in the section titled "Risk Factors" included under Part I, Item 1A below.
-Furthermore, such forward-looking statements speak only as of the date of this report.
+Factors that could cause or contribute to such differences include, but are statements speak only as of the date of this report.
 Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.

 Although we believe that our assumptions underlying the forward-looking statements are reasonable, any of the assumptions could prove inaccurate and, therefore, there can be no assurance that the forward-looking statements included in this report will prove to be accurate.
 In light of the significant uncertainties inherent in the forward-looking statements included herein, the inclusion of such information should not be regarded as a representation by us or any other person that the objectives and plans of ours will be achieved.
-Investors are cautioned not to place undue reliance on such forward-looking statements, which speak only as of the date they are made, and we do not undertake to update any forward-looking statement that may be made from time to time on our behalf.
+Investors are cautioned not to place undue reliance on such forward-looking statements, which speak only as of the date on which such statements are made.
+Any forward-looking statements made by us or on our behalf speak only as of the date they are made, and we do not undertake to update any forward-looking statement that may be made from time to time on our behalf.